fsalaita/Bike-Hitch-Design/README.md

 ## Walkthrough
 **Material selection**

-Initial considerations where Aluminum and Steel, due to their relative properties.
+Initial considerations were Aluminum and Steel, due to their relative properties.
 Aluminum is typically not as strong as steel, but it is also almost one-third of the weight.

 **Design**